Go-astronomy logo

 (ih-RID-un-us)

-The Southern constellation of Eridanus, the River, is best viewed in Winter during the month of December.
+Eridanus is the 6th largest constellation.
 It's brightest star is Achernar at magnitude 0.46.
 The boundary of the Eridanus constellation contains 26 stars that host known exoplanets.

 1. Pronunciation: